yugr/rust-slides/features/cons/cgu/README.md

 - Inlining requires explicit annotation (`#[inline]`) and LTO but is still not perfect with these solutions:
   * https://github.com/wasmi-labs/wasmi/issues/339#issuecomment-1023034031
   * https://github.com/rust-lang/rust/issues/47745
-- Dead code elimination is unable to detect dead loops if they are split over multiple CGUs (https://github.com/rust-lang/rust/issues/57235#issuecomment-450673756)
+- Dead code elimination is unable to detect dead loops if they are split over multiple CGUs (https://github.com/rust-lang/rust/issues/57235#issuecomment-450673756).
+Could not reproduce, with current CGU partitioning algorithm a loop should never be split across multiple CGUs.
 - CGUs cause vtable duplication (but vtables in different CGUs are not always equal) which causes some pointer comparisons to be unpredictable (https://github.com/rust-lang/rust/issues/46139)
   * This may be a problem for optimizer because different copies of vtables will block devirtualization; hopefully it'll be fixed in [#68262](https://github.com/rust-lang/rust/issues/68262)